IsmailMarmoush/ismailmarmoush.github.io/_posts/2020-12-25-architecture-p03-how-big-microservice-without-pizzas.md

 The bad news is there's no secret magical function to put the previous numbers in, in order to get a yes/no answer, but the good news is that you can come up with your own according to you and your stakeholder's toleration.

+> So next time someone asks you how big should this microservice be or should we refactor this microservice, the answer
+> would be how long are we willing to give time for someone to understand it, if it's less than it actually is then you got your answer

 As a plus, with the previous data: